dark-loop/functions-authorize/src/in-proc/README.md

 It hooks into .NET Core dependency injection container to enable authentication and authorization in the same way  ASP.NET Core does.

+> **Breaking for current package consumers** <br/>
+> Starting with version 4.1.0, due to security changes made on the Functions runtime, the Bearer scheme is no longer supported for your app functions.<br/>
+> Use `AddJwtFunctionsBearer(Action<JwtBearerOptions>)` instead of `AddJwtBearer(Action<JwtBearerOptions>)` when setting up authentication.
+Using `AddJwtBearer` will generate a compilation error when used against `FunctionsAuthenticationBuilder`.
+We are introducing `JwtFunctionsBearerDefaults` to refer to the suggested new custom scheme name.<br/>
+No changes should be required if already using a custom scheme name.

 ## Using the package
 ### Installing the package
 `dotnet add package DarkLoop.Azure.Functions.Authorize`